Topological Signals of Singularities in Ricci Flow: Results

-From Tables \ref{SymDumb50x50table} and \ref{SymDumb100x100table}, we see that $ d_{B} = d_{W^{1}} = d_{W^{2}} $.
-Thus, the samples agree that a single change in the geometry is occurring -- with no small features contributing to changes in the geometry -- and increases by several orders of magnitude from the beginning to the end of the evolution.
-The only differences between the respective measured distances in the $ 50 \times 50 $ and $ 100 \times 100 $ cases are in the orders of their magnitudes.
-The points in adjacent diagrams are born at almost exactly the same value and die at almost exactly the same value until near the end of the evolution.
-Also, the distances between adjacent PD's change little until the final four time indices.
-So, this single effect occurs mainly at the end of the evolution.
-This can be attributed to the type of singularity formation for the symmetric dumbbell: the singularity forms at one location on the neck.
+The distance ratios are essentially 1 at each time index (where the distance between adjacent diagrams is nonzero).
+From this, the samples agree that a single change in the geometry is occurring, with no small features contributing to changes in the geometry, and increases by several orders of magnitude from the beginning to the end of the evolution.
+From the distances (and~corroborated with the increase in average scalar curvature), this single effect occurs mainly at the end of the evolution.
+This can be attributed to the type of singularity formation for the symmetric dumbbell expected from RF: the singularity forms at one location on the neck.